pobocks/SubjectBrowse/README.md

 * "Browse by Subject" (http://www.example.com/subjects/list).
 * "Hierarchy of Subjects" (http://www.example.com/subjects/tree).

+For the list view, the subjects are the standard "Dublin Core Subject".

-For the tree view, you need to fill the config form with the hierarchical list of subjects, formatted like:
+For the tree view, the subjects are set in the config form with the hierarchical list of subjects, formatted like:
 ```
 Europe
 - France